Prepaid items are homeowner’s insurance, mortgage interest, and property taxes you pay at closing when you buy a home.

 Let’s start by looking at the prepaid items on the Loan Estimate, the form the lender gives you after you apply for a mortgage.
 At the bottom of Page 1, the Estimated Closing Costs include “Other Costs.”
-The prepaid items - the insurance, interest, and taxes that we’re unraveling today are Other Costs.
+The prepaid items - the insurance, interest, and taxes we’re unraveling today are Other Costs.

 Page 2 of the Loan Estimate divides the prepaid items into two sections, Prepaids and Initial Escrow Payment at Closing.

-- Prepaids are the Homeowner's Insurance Premium and the Prepaid Interest.
+Prepaids are the Homeowner's Insurance Premium and the Prepaid Interest.

-- Initial Escrow Payment at Closing includes Homeowner's Insurance and Property Taxes.
+Initial Escrow Payment at Closing includes Homeowner's Insurance and Property Taxes.

 To satisfy the lender's requirements for homeowner's insurance,

-- Choose an insurance company.
+Choose an insurance company.
 The lender does not.

-- Pay the insurance premium for the next 12-months.
+Pay the insurance premium for the next 12 months.

-- Give the lender evidence of insurance and the paid receipt at least 1-week before you close.
+Give the lender evidence of insurance and the paid receipt at least 1-week before you close.

-Prepaid Interest for the Mortgage
+What is Prepaid Interest for a mortgage?

-Initial Escrow Payment at Closing
+Why do I make an Initial Escrow Payment at Closing?

-In the example, the buyer’s initial escrow payment is $895.
+In the example, the buyer’s initial escrow payment is $2,610.

-An escrow account is a savings account that the lender sets up to manage your homeowner's insurance and property tax payments.
+An escrow account is a savings account the lender sets up to manage your homeowner's insurance and property tax payments.

-As you shop for a mortgage, the prepaid items will be different on the Loan Estimates you get from competing lenders.
+As you shop for a mortgage, the prepaid items will differ on the Loan Estimates you get from competing lenders.
 In other words, the dollar amounts in sections F & G won’t match up.
 One lender’s estimate for homeowner’s insurance, prepaid interest, or property taxes could be much higher or lower than other estimates.

 Don’t pick one lender over another just because their prepaid items are less.
 How much you actually prepay for insurance and taxes will end up the same no matter which lender you choose.